 These are the basic steps to making this easy no knead bread (more detailed instructions below).
 As long as you plan ahead, you can make this no knead overnight bread without much effort and using basic pantry staples.

 Be sure to let the no knead bread cool for at least an hour before slicing.
 Patience is everything for the best no knead bread.
-Waiting is the hardest part about this recipe, but nothing is better than a slice of fresh homemade bread that took almost no effort.
+Waiting is the hardest part about this recipe, but nothing is better than a slice of fresh, effortless, homemade bread!